top of page

 At the beginning of the school year, each student receives several fabric tags with their student number, which must be sewn onto the top right corner of their sports uniform shirt.

-What do they take to school?
+What do kids take to school?

 All primary students in Taiwan take to school: